MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/introduction-faq-data-collection-toolset-tssv2.md

 ---
 # Introduction and FAQ about the data collection toolset (TSSv2)

-This article introduces the TroubleShootingScript Version 2 (TSSv2) toolset and provides answers to frequently asked questions about the toolset.
+This article introduces the TroubleShootingScript Version 2 (TSSv2) toolset and provides answers to frequently asked questions.

 _Applies to:_ &nbsp; Supported versions of Windows Server and Windows Client